mikeizbicki/lab-transactions/README.md

     amount NUMERIC(10,2) CHECK (amount > 0)
 );
 ```
-REFERENCES constraints are more commonly called FOREIGN KEY constraints (although the syntax FOREIGN KEY is not valid SQL).
-These constraints are designed to ensure that every transaction involves an `account_id` that actually exist in the `accounts` table.
+These constraints are designed to ensure that every transaction involves `account_id`s that actually exist in the `accounts` table.
+REFERENCES constraints are more commonly called FOREIGN KEY constraints,
+and there is an alternative (more verbose and complicated) SQL syntax that uses the FOREIGN KEY keywords to create the constraints.
-It is common (although not required) that the columns in a FOREIGN KEY constraint refer to a PRIMARY KEY in the foreign table.
+It is common that the columns in a FOREIGN KEY constraint refer to a PRIMARY KEY in the foreign table.

 For each database, run the commands
 ```
 INSERT INTO transactions VALUES (200, 1, 2, 50.0);
-INSERT INTO transactions VALUES (200, 1000, 1001, 50.0);
+INSERT INTO transactions VALUES (201, 1000, 1001, 50.0);
 ```
 If the first command succeeds and the second fails, then the database enforces the constraint and you should write "Yes" in the table.
 If both commands succeed, then the database does not enforce the constraint and you should write "No" in the table.